zbigniewszulc/infinita-perfectio/README.md

    ![navbar unactive](assets/images/documentation/navbar-unactive-mobile.png)

   On tablets the behavior is the same as on mobile devices.
 This is expected.
-  Thisfunctionality was tested using Google Chrome DevTools with different resolution options.
+  This functionality was tested using Google Chrome DevTools with different resolution options.
 Additionaly tested on private devices: /tablets/mobiles/laptops/PC's.

 | Was the test performed successfully? | Yes |
 |--------------------------------------|-----|